cloud-ark/firstmile/README.txt

 ----------
 FirstMile is a cloud developer's sandbox.

-FirstMile simplifies the process of developing and deploying web applications on Amazon Elastic Beanstalk and Google App Engine PaaSes.
+FirstMile simplifies the process of developing and deploying web applications to Amazon Elastic Beanstalk and Google App Engine (GAE).
 FirstMile is unique in that you don't need to make any changes to your application code in order to deploy it on Beanstalk or GAE.
-FirstMile also supports testing your applications locally by deploying them in FirstMile's Docker-based sandbox.
-Additionally, FirstMile supports provisioning of relational database instances (MySQL container locally, Google Cloud SQL instance or
-Amazon RDS instance in the cloud) and securely binds them with your web applications.
+FirstMile supports testing your applications locally by deploying them in FirstMile's Docker-based sandbox.
+Additionally, FirstMile supports provisioning of relational database instances and their secure binding with your web applications.

-FirstMile currently supports Python Flask based web applications.
+Currently FirstMile supports Python Flask based web applications.

 Installation